MADISON, Wis. (AP) -- Wisconsin lawmakers are considering a bill that clarifies if residents can brew and serve beer or wine outside their home.

-The state Assembly was scheduled to vote on the measure Tuesday.
-The proposal would allow home brewers to make beer or wine outside their home.
+The state Assembly is scheduled to take up the bill Tuesday.
+The proposal specifies home brewers can make beer or wine outside their home, though they're still prohibited from selling it.

-Current law technically makes tasting events and competitions illegal.
-Several homebrew groups say the current law is archaic and hurts their beloved hobby.
+It's caused an outcry from homebrew enthusiasts around the state, who say the law is archaic.
 Several opposing groups say the proposed bill ignores state regulations on alcohol distribution.